sdjrice/msgobs/README.md

   2. Click [here](https://github.com/sdjrice/msgobs/raw/master/msgobs.user.js) to install the msgobs as a userscript.
   3. Hit Tools -> GreaseMonkey -> Manage User Scripts -> Message Observers Preferences and update the included pages to include your institution's Canvas URL.

-To use the script without having to use a browser extension.
-You'll need to add the contents of msgobs.user.js to your Canvas custom JavaScript file.
+To use the script without having to use a browser extension you'll need to add the contents of msgobs.user.js to your Canvas custom JavaScript file.
 More about that here: https://community.canvaslms.com/docs/DOC-3010.
-This will affect everyone in your organisation.
+This will make the script active for all teachers in your organisation.

 Tested in Chrome (53), Safari (9.1.3), Firefox (50) and Internet Explorer (Edge) only.